 The loop around the Brentwood Country Club, near Wilshire Boulevard, is a warm-up for many cyclists who ride in groups, especially on weekends.

 No wheels?
 No problem!
-Bicycles are ubiquitous here and there are plenty of places to rent bikes for a day, or just a few hours.
+Bicycles are ubiquitous here, and there are plenty of places to rent bikes for a day or just a few hours.

 1555 Second Street, Santa Monica; (310) 656-8500.

-The Santa Monica Bike Center is operated by Bike and Park Santa Monica, a company whose mission is to inspire biking in Santa Monica for the benefit of people's health, spirit, and the planet.
-Rental include a helmet, bike lock, and riding map.
+The Santa Monica Bike Center is operated by Bike and Park Santa Monica, a company whose mission is to inspire biking in Santa Monica to benefit people's health, spirit, and the planet.
+Rental includes a helmet, bike lock, and riding map.

 The center also offers bike tours, including a street art tour of Venice Beach, a ride through Santa Monica's sweet shops, and an urban farming tour.

 2400 Ocean Front Walk, Santa Monica; (310) 939-0000.

-Perry's has nine Santa Monica bike rental locations, and has the largest fleet in California.
-Choose from one-, two-, three-hour, all-day or multi day rentals beginning at $10 per hour.
+Perry's has nine Santa Monica bike rental locations and has the largest fleet in California.
+Choose from one-, two-, three-hour, all-day, or multi-day rentals beginning at $10 per hour.

 2501 Broadway, Santa Monica; (310) 829-1836.